+Draw various shapes in your diagrams.
 Software Ideas Modeler offers dozens of basic shapes that can be used on any diagram.
 You may find the shape tools in the Drawing group in the toolbox.

 UML Profile Diagram describes and defines extensions to UML language.
 The extension mechanism allows you to adjust the language to a specific domain or platform.
 The extensions are defined via stereotypes.

 UML timing diagram is focused mainly on time, it shows the changes of classifiers in time depicted on a timeline.
 The timelines are stacked vertically, the time increases from left to right.

 UML Interaction Overview Diagram provides a high-level view on interactions in a system or a subsystem.
 It depicts the flow in similar way as an activity diagram, but instead of action nodes it uses other interaction diagrams and interaction references.